 It is strongly advised that students pursuing the Practitioner Certificate enroll in a Teaching as Research course or seminar and seek out mentors in the field.
 Participation in these courses will meet most of the learning outcomes for the Practitioner level.
 Relevant courses include ALS 6016: Teaching as Research in Higher Education and online CIRTL courses such as Teaching as Research.
 Postdocs in particular may wish to participate in the non-credit Scholarship of Teaching and Learning Practitioner program or the massive open online course Advancing Learning through Evidence-Based STEM Teaching, plus a local discussion group.

 Both Cornell University and the CIRTL Network offer a number of venues for presenting and discussing research projects, including the Connecting Research and Teaching Conference in May/June, the CIRTL Teaching as Research All-Network Presentations (November and April), and regional exchange visits with University of Rochester’s CIRTL program (February/March).
-Students interested in obtaining a CIRTL Practitioner Certificate are invited to schedule a meeting with Future Faculty and Academic Careers Program Executive Director Colleen McLinn about the process and resources available.
+Students interested in obtaining a CIRTL Practitioner Certificate are invited to schedule a meeting with Associate Dean for Professional Development Colleen McLinn about the process and resources available.
 Additionally, participants holding CIRTL Associate status are eligible to receive a $500 stipend to subsidize the costs of implementing a Teaching as Research project.